sbrl/Minetest-WorldEditAdditions/README.md

 ## Contributing
 Contributions are welcome!
 Please state in your pull request(s) that you release your contribution under the _Mozilla Public License 2.0_.

 Please also make sure that the logic for every new command has it's own file.
-For example, the logic for `//floodfill` goes in `worldeditadditions/floodfill.lua`, the logic for `//overlay` goes in `worldeditadditions/overlay.lua`, etc.
+For example, the logic for `//floodfill` goes in `worldeditadditions/floodfill.lua`, the logic for `//overlay` goes in `worldeditadditions/overlay.lua`, etc. More contributing help can be found in [the contributing guide](./Contributing.md)

 I, Starbeamrainbowlabs (@sbrl), have the ultimate final say.